wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    To remove the app later, simply delete folder "GPG Keychain.app", which would make certs disappear too.
 That's why we will later save the certs to a location off your laptop.

+1. Open the app from Terminal:

+   <pre><strong>open "/Applications/GPG Keychain.app"</strong></pre>
-1. Pinch 4 fingers together on the Touchpad and scroll around for apps.

-1. Type enough of "GPG Keychain" for the icon to appear for you to click:
+   Alternately, pinch 4 fingers together on the Touchpad and type enough of "GPG Keychain" for the icon to appear for you to click:

    <img width="126" alt="git-signing-gpg-suite" src="https://user-images.githubusercontent.com/300046/95812445-a83a7180-0cd2-11eb-8c70-bfa7b1a5032b.png">

+1. Click here to <a href="VerifyGPG">skip to Verify GPG (below)</a>.

    #### Gen GPG using macOS GPG-Suite